 French movie produced by the unique French director Quentin Dupieux.
 This movie is a comedy horror movie, I did not know that it existed.
 I am pretty sure that by watching it, you are not going to be indifferent.
 After watching this movie, I recommend you try to describe this movie to your friends, you might sound like a crazy person.

 Synopsis: In the Californian desert, incredulous spectators witness the adventures of a tire killer and telepath, mysteriously attracted by a pretty young girl.
 An investigation begins.

 11 – Alleluia / Alléluia (2014)

 French horror movie directed by Fabrice Du Weiz.
 This movie is adapted from the news brief of the Lonely Hearts Killers.
-Alleluia is French-style retreatment of a pitch that had everything to play the card of a creepy and sensational thriller.
+Alleluia is a French-style retreatment of a pitch that had everything to play the card of a creepy and sensational thriller.
 Important note, this is a Belgian-French movie 🙂